tlc-pack/tlc-pack.github.io/index.md

 <br>

-# About TLPack
+# About TLCPack

-Tensor learning compiler binary package.
-TLCPack is a community maintained binary builds of deep learning compilers.
+TLCPack -- Tensor learning compiler binary package.
+It is a community maintained binary builds of deep learning compilers.
 TLCPack does not contain any additional source code release.
 It takes source code from Apache TVM and build the binaries by